 1. INTRODUCTION

 Agriculture is an important sector in Tanzania’s economy, contributing about 25% of foreign exchange earnings, 26% of the national GDP, and supplying 65% of industrial raw materials.
-The agriculture sector provides employment about 65% of the Tanzanians and fulfills 90% of the country’s food needs (NPS, 2022).
+The agriculture sector provides employment to about 65% of Tanzanians and fulfills 90% of the country’s food needs (NPS, 2022).
 The agriculture sector comprises crop production, fishery, livestock and forestry subsectors, with crop production subsector being dominant, contributing about 64% of the GDP.
 Within crop production subsector, cereals production account approximately 45% of the total planted area (URT, 2021).

 Maize is the predominant cereal crop, serving as the primary source of food and income among farmers.
 Maize occupies the largest share of the planted area of around 4,931,111 ha approximately 66.6% of the total cereals planted area.
 In 2021, maize production reached about 6,536,322 metric tons, representing 60.4% of total cereal output (URT, 2021).
 Despite the maize subsector's significant contribution to the food and income of smallholder farmers, maize yields remain low.